ericyang91/RTDS_Python/README.md

 ### Basics of Functions

-1. What are functions?
+1. What are **functions**?
-    - A function is a block of code that can be reused to perform specific tasks.
+    - A **function** is a *block of code* that can be *reused* to perform specific *tasks*.
     - It is composed of the function name and the parameters, into which arguments are passed.
 2. Why are functions important in programming and software development?
     - Functions are reusable!
 It can help programmers solve problems by breaking them down into manageable pieces.
 It also makes the code easier to read and maintain.
 It also makes debugging easier because it can be tested individually.
-3. What role does the return statement play in functions?
+3. What role does the **return** statement play in functions?
-    - The `return` statement is used to send a result back from a function to the caller.
+    - The **return** statement is used to send a result back from a function to the caller.
 It also helps control flow by exiting the function as soon as the `return` statement is executed.
-4. How do you return multiple values from a function?
+4. How do you return **multiple values** from a function?
-    - Put the values after the `return` statement in a compound datatype such as lists, tuples, sets, etc. or you can put all the values behind the statement.
+    - Put the values after the `return` statement in a compound data-type such as lists, tuples, sets, etc. or you can put all the values separated by comma after the return statement.
     - `return a, b, c`.
-The values are automatically packed in a tuple.
+The values are automatically packed in a **tuple**.
-5. What are positional arguments in a function definition?
+5. What are **positional arguments** in a function definition?
     - Positional arguments are the arguments passed to their respective parameters in accordance with their positions.
 That is, the first parameter in a function call is passed to the first argument in the definition of the function, etc.
     - Definition: `function(a,b,c)`
     - Call: `function(1,2,3)`
-6. What are keyword arguments in a function definition?
+6. What are **keyword arguments** in a function definition?
 What advantages do they offer?
     - A parameter name, such as x, can be used as a keyword to explicitly indicate that a specific value, such as v, will be passed to x.
 This is done using x = v.
     - Definition: `function(a, b, c)`
     - Call: `function(b = 2, a = 1, c = 3)`